u3a-siteworks-development/u3a-siteworks-configuration/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
+* Add medium_large to the list of image sizes available when adding an image in the block editor.
+(March 2024)
 * Feature 1025 (and others) - An author can not delete a group where they have been assigned as the author (March 2024) = 1.0.1 =
 * Bug 914 - Ensure assets to support 'Lightbox for Gallery & Image Block' plugin are loaded on all pages (Nov 2023)